ComplexHero/DBMGT/README.md

-# Kanunbot6174
+# DBMGT6174
-Kanun Bot for the Kokro Discord community.
+Bot template for glitch.